LeapYeet/Meshtastic-Firmware-Friend-Finder-Edition/README.md

     * Navigate to `Friend Finder` -> `Track a Friend`.
     * Select your friend from the list to begin a mutual tracking session.
     * The device will switch to the tracking screen.

 ---
+## 🧭 A Guide to Magnetometer Calibration

+### Why is Calibration Important?
+Your magnetometer (compass) is sensitive to magnetic fields.
+This includes not only the Earth's magnetic field but also interference from nearby electronics, batteries, and metal objects.
+Calibration is crucial to teach the sensor how to distinguish between the Earth's magnetic north and this local interference, ensuring the directional arrow is accurate.

+### When to Calibrate
+You should perform a full two-step calibration:
+-   **Upon first installation** of the magnetometer.
+-   If you add or move components inside your device's case.
+-   If the directional arrow seems consistently inaccurate or erratic.

+### The Two-Step Calibration Process
+For the best results, perform these calibrations outdoors, away from large metal objects like cars, buildings, or metal benches.

+#### **1. Figure-8 Calibration (Hard & Soft Iron)**
+This is the most important step.
+It corrects for magnetic fields originating from the device itself (like the battery, speaker, or wires).

+1. On the device, navigate to `Friend Finder` -> `Compass Cal`.
+2. Select **Figure-8 Cal** from the menu.
+3. Hold the device out in front of you.
+4. For 15 seconds, slowly move the device in a large figure-8 pattern.
+As you move it, twist and rotate your wrist to ensure the device points in every possible direction (up, down, left, right, forwards, backward, etc.).
+Imagine you are a flying a toy airplane through loops and rolls.
+5. The screen will return to the compass view when complete.

+#### **2. Flat-Spin Calibration (2D Alignment)**
+This routine fine-tunes the compass for when it's held relatively flat, which is a common use case.

+1. On the device, navigate to `Friend Finder` -> `Compass Cal`.
+2. Select **Flat-Spin Cal** from the menu.
+3. Place the device face-up on a flat, **non-metallic** surface (a wooden table or the ground works well).
+4. For 12 seconds, smoothly rotate the device **CLOCKWISE**.
+Try for at least 2-3 full rotations.
+5. The screen will return to the compass view when complete.

+### Additional Compass Tools
+The calibration menu has a few other useful tools:
+-   **Set North Here**: If you have a real compass and know which way is true north, point the top of the device in that direction and select this option.
+It will apply an offset so the device's 0° heading aligns with true north.
+-   **Clear North Offset**: Removes any manual offset created by "Set North Here".
+-   **Flip North**: This flips the compass heading by 180°.
+Use this if your magnetometer was accidentally installed backward and the arrow points directly away from your friend.

+### Troubleshooting Tips
+-   **Arrow points the wrong way:** If the arrow consistently points in the wrong direction (e.g., behind you), first try the **Flip North** option.
+If it's still off, you likely spun the device **counter-clockwise** during the Flat-Spin calibration.
+Redo the flat-spin, ensuring you rotate smoothly clockwise.
+-   **Arrow is erratic or "jumpy":** This usually indicates strong local magnetic interference.
+Make sure the magnetometer is mounted away from wires (especially the battery lead) and other metal components.
+You should also redo the **Figure-8 calibration** away from any potential sources of interference.

+---